woojunshim/TRIAGE/python/README.md

   -s number of top genes for the statistical output, default = 0 (i.e. no stat output)

-  -b bin size by the number of genes, default = 100
+  -b bin size by the number of genes, default = 100 (only required for stat output)

-  -u number of permutations, default = 10000
+  -u number of permutations, default = 10000 (only required for stat output)